QuintixLabs/Voux/README.md

 - `POST /api/settings` – update runtime flags (private mode, guide cards, allowed modes, etc.).
 - `GET /api/counters/export` – download every counter plus its 30-day activity summary as JSON (admin only).
 - `POST /api/counters/import` – restore counters (and optional activity data) from a JSON backup (admin only).
+- `GET /api/api-keys` – list owner API keys (admin only).
+- `POST /api/api-keys` – create a new key (admin only).
+- `DELETE /api/api-keys/:id` – revoke a key (admin only).

 Every admin request needs the `X-Voux-Admin: <token>` header.
 For day-to-day management, just visit `/admin.html`, sign in once, and use the dashboard (it already calls these endpoints under the hood).
+Owner API keys use the `X-Voux-Key: <token>` header and can only touch the counters you assign to them.

 #